codingpower1/Assignment1/README.md

 modified: README.md
 no changes added to commit

-## Description
-THis is the first assignment for module 1

-## Author
-Michael Docentes

 ## Purpose of the following Commands:
 - `mkdir`: [This is used to make a brand new directory]
 - `cd`: [To change between directories in your computer/laptop]
 - `code`: [To easily open virtual studio code]